finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     ChartOfAccountsApi apiInstance = new ChartOfAccountsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Chart of Accounts to update or insert the properties onto.
     String code = "code_example"; // String | The code of the Chart of Accounts to update or insert the properties onto.
-Together with the scope this uniquely identifies the chart of accounts.
+Together with the scope this uniquely identifies the Chart of Accounts.
     String accountCode = "accountCode_example"; // String | The unique ID of the account to create or update properties for.
     Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the chart of account.
 Each property in               the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"Account/Manager/Id\". try {